 - Please carefully review the Graduate School's admissions instructions.

 - Apply for graduate admission via the Apply Texas application.
 Be certain to apply to the program that is your first choice: MELC (DMES), MES (CMES), or one of CMES' dual-degree programs.
 The major code for MELC is 667800; MES is 668000.
 Applicants who wish to be considered by both MELC and MES (DMES and CMES) must submit and pay for two applications through Apply Texas.
 Applicants to one of the Center's dual-degree programs will submit only one Apply Texas application; these major codes can be seen here.
 Application fees are not refundable.
 If eligible, requests for fee waivers must be submitted several weeks prior to the Dec.
 15 deadline.

 - Pay the application fee: $65 for US citizens and permanent residents; $90 for international applicants.

-- Statement of Purpose: This may be submitted within the online Apply Texas application.
+- Statement of Purpose: This may be submitted towards the end of the online Apply Texas application (where it's referred to as the Departmental Essay).
 However, we strongly prefer that applicants upload the Statement of Purpose as a PDF document after application submission (not later than Dec.
 15) using the Document Upload System.
 See additional instructions for this item below, under "Part 2 of 2."